Fool543/hypr/README.md

 And then follow the shell and repond whenever it needs user intervention

 ### Post Install

-Start lxappearance and change theme and font._ start gtk settings(or xfce4-settings) and change theme and font._
+_Start lxappearance and change theme and font._
+_Start gtk settings(or xfce4-settings) and change theme and font._